mwangdakota/pages-uswds-jekyll/pages/fastlane/fastlane.md

 Please contact the FastLane Help Desk (1-800-673-6188 or [fastlane@nsf.gov](mailto:fastlane@nsf.gov)) for IT system or ADA and 508 compliance-related questions (7:00 AM – 9:00 PM Eastern Time; Monday – Friday except federal holidays).
 SBIR and STTR program-related questions should be directed to [sbir@nsf.gov](mailto:sbir@nsf.gov).

-If you were invited and unable to submit your proposal before the submission window closed on June 13, please reach out to your program director about next steps.
-The submission window will close on December 12.
+If you were invited and unable to submit your proposal before the submission window closed on December 12, please reach out to your program director about next steps.
+The submission window will close on March 5.
 We encourage you to follow guidance from your program director for when and how to submit your proposal.
-FastLane will not accept proposals after 5:00 PM submitter’s time on December 12.
+FastLane will not accept proposals after 5:00 PM submitter’s time on March 5.

 ## 1. Proposal Overview